Summary

 STS-134 launched on May 16, 2011.

-Kelly was the commander of the mission which was Space Shuttle Endeavour’s last.
-His crew and he delivered the Alpha Magnetic Spectrometer to the ISS.[36]
+Kelly was the commander of the mission, which was Endeavour's last.[30]
+He and his crew delivered the Alpha Magnetic Spectrometer to the ISS.[31]

 Most of the mission’s delays were caused by external tank issues on STS-133 Discovery.[32]
 When Scott Kelly went to the ISS on October 7, 2010, STS-134 was scheduled to go to the station during his mission.
 The potential rendezvous in space of the Kelly brothers would have been a first meeting of blood relatives in space.[33]
 The delay of STS-134’s launch ended that possibility.